tonethar/IGME-330-Master/notes/node-and-transpiling.md

 **8) Final Test**
 - Reload the page, everything should work as before!
 - Note that `webpack` is still running and watching our files, and if we make any changes, it will automatically recompile our files for us
+- Handy tip!
+When you want to quit webpack, type control-c (or ctrl-c depending on your keyboard)

 <hr>